-During the U.S. 1968-69 television season, Judd for the Defense, which aired on ABC Friday nights at 10:00pm Eastern/Pacific, was scheduled against Star Trek on NBC.
+During the 1968 to 1969 television season, this show, which aired on ABC Friday nights at 10:00 p.m.
+Eastern and Pacific, was scheduled against Star Trek: The Original Series (1966) on NBC.
 The theme songs for both shows were composed by Alexander Courage.
-In addition, both shows were canceled after that season.
+In addition, both shows were cancelled after that season.
 See more »

 Based on the real-life legal superstar defense attorneys F. Lee Bailey and Percy Foreman,the lawyer/courtroom drama series "Judd For The Defense" stands out as one of the most interesting shows of its day and it was quite above the norm for a drama that was part "Perry Mason",and part of just about every other lawyer show that emerged from the 1960's.
 "Judd For The Defense" was grand entertainment at its finest and it was one of those shows that took a different aspect with the issues that confronted and then some.
 Produced by Paul Monash(who was also behind television's first-ever prime time soap opera "Peyton Place")was also executive producer of this series as well as story consultant for several of the episodes.
 The series produced 50 episodes all in color and ran for two seasons on ABC-TV from September 8,1967 until the final episode of the series on September 19,1969.
 The series was based in Houston,TX where Clinton Judd(Carl Betz)was a high-priced,high-powered lawyer criminal attorney who traveled all over the United States with his assistant Ben Caldwell(Stephen Young)defending wealthy tycoons as well as draft evasion,the issues of civil rights,labor activism with a bigger flair for the dramatic-which was definitely shown in several episodes.
 This was a series that came out during the escalation of the Vietnam War and the civil unrest that was engulfing the nation at a time of crisis.